bishtanuj/python/Data Structure/Binary Search Tree/README.md

     * The left child contains values less than the parent node, while the right child contains values greater than the parent node.
     * This hierarchical arrangement ensures that the tree is sorted.

-**2. No Duplicate Values**
+2. **No Duplicate Values**
       * In a BST, there are no duplicate values.
       * Each value appears only once in the tree.

 **3. Search Efficiency:**
   * BSTs allow for efficient searching operations.